Advice & How-To

 Fish Where the Fish Are

-Unless you know where fish are lurking, casting out anywhere on the water doesn’t necessarily guarantee a bite.
+Unless you know where fish are lurking, casting out anywhere on the water won’t guarantee a bite.
 Finding where the hot spots are will help you save time and money while fishing.
 That’s where fishfinders come in.
 An essential part of any modern angler’s arsenal, a fishfinder makes catching more fish easier.
 Fishfinders help you pinpoint the honey hole using SONAR so you can see where the fish are and at what depth they are hiding.
 No more wasting time, tackle or line on deserted spots in the water.
-From standalone units, fishfinder/GPS combos, networked or multi-function displays, West Marine offers a wide array of fishfinders from the top brands on the market today.
+From standalone units, fishfinder/GPS combos and networked or multifunction displays, West Marine offers a wide array of fishfinders from the top brands on the market today.
 Keep reading for tips on finding the right system for your boat.

-Stand-Alone Fishfinder: These units offer the biggest display and optimal performance priced economically.
+Standalone Fishfinder: These economically-priced units offer a big display and optimal performance.
 They are great for smaller boats used for fishing small, inland lakes.
-Also, stand-alone units are an ideal option for anglers on a limited budget or as part of a multiple-display system on a larger boat.
+Stand-alone units are an ideal option for anglers on a limited budget, or as part of a multiple-display system on a larger boat.

 Combination Fishfinder/Chartplotter: Combos are the most popular option for mid-sized boats.
-The “black box” sounder modules can turn many chartplotters into combo units with an added transducer.
+“Black box” sounder modules can turn many chartplotters into combo units with an added transducer.

 Networked System: These types of fishfinders offer a large range of data sources and sensors.
-Featuring Bluetooth/WiFi and smartphone integration, multiple-display network systems are great for medium-sized or large vessels.
+Featuring Bluetooth®/Wi-Fi and smartphone integration, multiple-display network systems are great for medium-sized or larger vessels.

 What about Display Specs?

-Pixels and Colors: Obviously more pixels mean a higher screen resolution, which is great for seeing the air bladders of smaller fish.
-With more shades of gray or full-color presentations, you get a clearer image that’s simpler to understand.
-Your choices range all the way from 4-level gray scale up to 16.7 million colors.
+Pixels and Colors: Obviously, more pixels mean a higher screen resolution, which is great for seeing the air bladders of smaller fish.
+With more shades of gray or full-color presentations, you get a clearer image that’s easier to understand.
+Your choices range all the way from four-level grayscale up to 16.7 million colors.

-CHIRP: The newest styles of broadband fishfinders are Compressed High Intensity Radar Pulse or CHIRP.
+CHIRP: Today, most styles of broadband fishfinders are Compressed High Intensity Radar Pulse or CHIRP.
 These don’t transmit on just one or two frequencies.
-Instead of transmitting only 200 or 50 kHz, CHIRPing devices transmit a signal that sweeps linearly upward.
+Instead of transmitting only 200 or 50 kHz, CHIRP devices transmit a signal that sweeps linearly upward.